-This program can provide you with information resources.
-It can also connect you with an advisor who will assess your organization and provide recommendations.
+This program can provide you with information resources and connect you with an advisor who can provide guidance as you navigate current operational challenges and impacts.

+Advisors are available to assess your organization and provide recommendations.
 These services are free.
-If the advisor thinks more specialized consulting support is needed, the program may also subsidize those services.
+If the advisor thinks more specialized consulting support is needed, this program may also subsidize those services.

 You can obtain advice in areas like these: